 Most toddlers do well with three meals and two or three snacks a day — perhaps mid-morning, mid-afternoon, and again after dinner, if necessary.

 The influence you have on your child's eating patterns may never be stronger than it is right now.
 Toddlers can't run out to the store for candy and chips.
 They'll eat what's served to them and ask for what they know is in the cabinet.
-Take this opportunity to set the stage right.
+Take this opportunity to set the stage for healthy eating.

-Stock up on healthy treats.
-Choose fresh foods that are high in nutrients (vitamins, minerals, protein, and fiber) and try to avoid prepackaged, processed ones, which tend to be high in sugar, salt, and fat.
-If your child goes to childcare, ask what kinds of snacks are served there.
+Stock up on fresh foods that are high in nutrients (vitamins, minerals, protein, and fiber) and try to avoid prepackaged, processed ones, which tend to be high in sugar, salt, and fat.
+If your child goes to daycare, ask what kinds of snacks are served there.
 If you don't approve, consider suggesting a healthier snack menu.
-If your suggestion isn't welcomed, send in your own snacks for your child, even if it means a bit of extra planning the night before.
+If that's not an option, send in your own snacks for your child, even if it means a bit of extra planning the night before.

 Think small portions, too.
-Adults tend to overestimate the amount of food kids need to eat, but the recommended serving size for a toddler's snack is actually quite small: ½ cup (118 ml) dry cereal and ½ cup (118 ml) milk (serve low-fat if your child is over 2 years old) make a fine mid-morning snack, just as a banana and ½ cup (118 ml) milk are great in the mid-afternoon.
+Adults tend to overestimate the amount of food kids need to eat, but the recommended serving size for a toddler's snack is actually quite small: ¼ cup (57 grams) dry cereal and ½ cup (118 ml) milk (serve low-fat if your child is over 2 years old) make a fine mid-morning snack, just as a half a banana and ½ cup (118 ml) of milk are great in the mid-afternoon.

 Not only are small portions less overwhelming for a picky eater, but they also help prevent an avid eater from overdoing it at snack time.

-Kids do better with routine, so try to serve snacks and meals at approximately the same time every day.
-That way your child will always know what to expect.
+Kids do better with a routine, so try to serve snacks and meals at about the same time every day.
+That way your child will know what to expect.

 Feeling the sensation of being full and then hungry again a few hours later teaches kids to respond to internal hunger cues — and knowing when to eat and, more important, when to stop is vital to maintaining a healthy weight.
 If allowed to graze all day without a schedule, kids may lose the ability to detect their own hunger and fullness, which can make them more likely to overeat.

-Letting kids carry around a juice box all day can lead to diarrhea in some and contribute to weight gain in others.
+A word about juice.
 Juice — even 100% fruit juice — contains about the same amount of calories as soda.
 And juice drinks have excessive amounts of added sugar.
+Letting kids carry around a juice box all day can lead to diarrhea in some and contribute to weight gain in others.

 Limit your toddler's juice intake to no more than 4 oz.
 (120 ml) a day.
 When your child is thirsty, water and milk are the best choices.
 If your child is a juice fanatic, offer fruit rather than juice, because whole fruits contain important vitamins and fiber.

-Your toddler may still be your baby, but he or she is increasingly antsy to hold the reins once in a while.
-Snacks are a great opportunity for kids to be in charge in a limited way.
+Your toddler may still be your baby, but is increasingly ready to hold the reins once in a while.
+Snacks are a great chance for kids to be in charge in a limited way.
 Offer a few nutritious foods at each snack, then sit back and let your toddler choose what and how much to eat.

 Don't make a big deal of an uncleaned plate, even if means your child skips a snack or meal.
 But also don't allow kids to pick alternate foods or decide when meals and snacks should be served.
 You want them to learn that meals and snacks are available only at certain times and that they may choose from among the foods you present.